 University Engineering Initiative Act

-The University Engineering Initiative Act was created to increase the number of engineering graduates by almost 60% in the state of Kansas over a 10-year period.
-The initiative directs the Secretary of the Kansas Department of Commerce to work with the Kansas Board of Regents as well as Kansas State University, the University of Kansas and Wichita State University to develop a plan to target engineering education efforts to fuel economic growth and business success in Kansas.
-This endeavor will infuse approximately 500 new engineers into the workforce after the 10-year period.
+The University Engineering Initiative Act, or UEIA, was created to increase the number of engineering graduates in the state of Kansas to 1,365 per year by 2021.
+The goal for the Carl.
+R. Ice College of Engineering was 587 graduates per year by 2021.
+The initiative directed the secretary of the Kansas Department of Commerce to work with the Kansas Board of Regents, as well as Kansas State University, the University of Kansas and Wichita State University, to develop a plan to target engineering education efforts to fuel economic growth and business success in Kansas.

-In fiscal years 2013–23, the legislation will allot $3.5 million per year to the Carl R. Ice College of Engineering.
-The college must then provide a one-to-one match from non-state sources, or $3.5 million per year, for a total of $35 million over the next 10 years, to support engineering education programs.
+The UEIA bill passed on May 25, 2011, providing $105 million to the three schools over the 10-year period of the act.
+Each school receives $3.5 million per year.
+The colleges must then provide a one-to-one match from non-state sources, or $3.5 million per year for each school, for a total match of $105 million over the 10 years in support of engineering education programs.

 By 2021, the Carl R. Ice College of Engineering will add more than 160 new graduates from its programs.
 To meet this goal, the college will implement enhanced recruitment and retention programs to increase the size of the student body and support student success.
 It also has plans to use a portion of the funds to build Engineering Hall, which will increase facility size by more than 100,000 square feet, as well as add to the number of faculty serving students.

 As of 2021, the Kansas legislature has recognized the success of the UEIA program by passing a 10-year renewal to begin July 2022.
 The three state engineering schools met and exceeded the goal of graduating 1,365 students by the year 2021, doing so for the first time in 2017.
 Demand for these graduates remains strong with a high percentage either employed or seeking additional professional education.